 I can’t afford to be bitter, unforgiving, resentful or mad.
 Our sins and negative emotions must be starved to death.
 Today, focus on the destruction that negative thoughts and emotions cause you.
 Today, focus on the great new life you can live if you have Godly thoughts and emotions.
 Now choose.

-Don’t you dare choose that short term pleasure that comes with all that destructions and lowers your pleasure later anyways.
+Don’t choose the short term pleasure that comes with all that destructions and lowers your pleasure later anyways.
 Today, choose life and joy.

 Read Matthew 14, and Acts 3-4